 For those who like something a tad more regal than a cardboard bucket, KFC also came up with some special edition buckets made from fine English bone china.
 Because, (in their words) much like Harry and Meghan, the campaign is “a marriage of English tradition and an American favourite”.

-We love a good pun and fully expected many brands to jump on the possibilities offered by the word ‘heir’.
-Friction Free Shaving, the women’s shaving subscription company, didn’t let us down.
+I love a good pun and fully expected many brands to jump on the possibilities offered by the word ‘heir’.
+Friction Free Shaving, the women’s shaving subscription company, didn’t let me down.
 They offered pre-shave scrub, shave cream and post-shave balm in celebration of the Royal Wedding with the tag line: “Tame your heir”.

 Sodastream came up with a sparkling PR idea.
 They auctioned off 50 limited-edition Royal Wedding bottles, each topped with a hat inspired by the Royal Family.
 All proceeds from the auction went to the Surfers Against Sewage charity.